Rabies immunoglobulin: Medical uses

 Rabies immunoglobulin (RIG) is indicated for the passive, transient post-exposure prophylaxis of rabies infection, when given immediately after contact with a rabid or possibly rabid animal and in combination with a rabies vaccine.

 Post-exposure prophylaxis (PEP) regimen

 The administration of Rabies Immunoglobulin (RIG) as part of post-exposure prophylaxis (PEP) depends on whether the individual has been previously vaccinated against rabies.
 Regardless of immunization status, PEP should begin immediately with thorough wound cleansing using soap and water, or preferably, irrigation with a povidone-iodine solution to reduce the viral load.

 Exposure risk categories and PEP indications

 According to the World Health Organization, PEP recommendations are based on the severity of exposure:

 Category I: Touching or feeding animals, or licks on intact skin — No PEP required, only washing of the exposed skin.

 Category II: Nibbling of uncovered skin, minor scratches, or abrasions without bleeding—Wound washing and immediate vaccination required.

 Category III: Transdermal bites, deep scratches, mucous membrane contamination with saliva, or any direct contact with bats—Wound washing, immediate vaccination, and administration of rabies immunoglobulin (RIG) or monoclonal antibodies required.

+Some researchers propose an additional category, Category IV exposure, which would apply to the most severe form of exposure, namely to all severe bites to the face, head, and/or neck, with the treating clinician having discretion to also upgrade some other Category III exposures to Category IV, such as multiple bites and/or very severe bites elsewhere on the body.